Yumi's Cells: Casting

-On December 31, 2020, it was reported that webtoon Yumi's Cells published on Naver by Lee Dong-gun with 3.2 billion accumulated views was being made into a television series and Kim Go-eun was confirmed as the female lead.
-In April 2021, the lead cast line-up was announced as Kim Go-eun, Ahn Bo-hyun, Lee Yu-bi, and Park Ji-hyun.
+On December 31, 2020, it was reported that webtoon Yumi's Cells published on Naver by Lee Dong-gun from 2015 to 2020 with 3.2 billion accumulated views was being made into a television series and Kim Go-eun was confirmed as the female lead.
+On March 10, 2021, media reported that Ahn Bo-hyun had received an offer for the part of Yu-mi's first boyfriend, Goo Woong, which was confirmed on April 27 with the final line-up, which also included Lee Yu-bi, Park Ji-hyun and Choi Min-ho.